SamAthanas/user-rbac/README.md

 - Its possible to assign templates to each role.
 Templates will be evaluated each time a user that has that role executes a service call.
 The template will determine if the users role should be used, or if it should fallback to a different role with an entierly different set of permissions.
 This makes it possible to create more complex auth systems based on current states from your HA instance.
 - Default domain/enttiy blocklists are supported.
 Any non-admin user will always have these restrictions enforced.
 - Frontend is built using Preact that compiles into a static page, for easier state management and component isolation.

+## 💡 Future Ideas
+> **Note:** The following are some future ideas for this project.
+Not all of these may be possible to implement.
+- Add an option to create a temporary guest page to grant temporary access to specific entities without needing to create a guest account
+  - Add a date range or template to determine if the guest page should be active
+- Lock down the entity list so that the backend can only return the entities that a user has access to, without needing to rely on a frontend filtering script
+- Add a backend option to restrict users from being able to see the current values of entities
+- Add the ability to restrict camera feeds from displaying to users without access
+- Send notifications to users that were blocked from accessing a service
+- Intercept voice commands to return an error message if the user tried to access a blocked service.
+Right now the returned response always indicates success even if the service call was blocked.

 ## 🤝 Contributing
 Contributions are welcome and much appreciated!